Coding Conventions

 All protected, public, published identifiers should be documented (unless you really don’t have anything to add that isn’t already spelled out by the identifier name).

 Documenting the private and strict private identifiers is also encouraged if there’s anything that isn’t obvious.
-We don’t stricly require documenting them — as their meaning / purpose is often obvious enough from the name, and the details can be inferred by analyzing the implementation code.
+We don’t strictly require documenting them — as their meaning / purpose is often obvious enough from the name, and the details can be inferred by analyzing the implementation code.
 But if you’re unsure, it is better to write docs.

 Do not make a documentation that just repeats what the identifier already says.
 If you define property RotationAxis: TVector3 … then documenting it like this isn’t very helpful: